Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Experiments

-Furthermore, to further demonstrate the scalability of our approach, we compare the performance of MGNM equipped with a more powerful object detector against other state-of-the-art methods that utilize similarly strong backbones.
-As shown in Table~\ref{tab:compare-all}, MGNM integrated with $\mathcal{H}$-DETR achieves substantial performance improvements over the competing methods.
-For example, on the HICO-DET Default Full setting, our method outperforms PViC with $\mathcal{H}$-DETR by 2.22 mAP.
-Notably, although both DiffHOI-L and MP-HOI-L leverage two VLMs each, our single-VLM approach achieves significant gains of 5.91 and 2.01 mAP over these methods, respectively.
+To further demonstrate the scalability of our approach, we compare the performance of MGNM equipped with a more advanced object detector against other SOTA methods that utilize similarly strong backbones.
+As shown in Table~\ref{tab:compare-all}, $\text{MGNM}_{L}$ achieves substantial performance improvements over the competing methods.
+For example, under the HICO-DET Default Full setting, our method outperforms the Transformer-based methods, PViC-L and Pose-aware, by 5.84 and 4.15 mAP.
+Notably, although both DiffHOI-L and MP-HOI-L leverage two VLMs each, our single-VLM approach achieves significant gains of 9.53 and 5.63 mAP over these methods, respectively.
 These results underscore not only the scalability of our framework but also the effectiveness of our multimodal graph network design.